NicWebster96/gabe_bot/README.md

 # GabeBot

 GabeBot is a free, open-source bot for Discord servers, built using <a href="https://discord.js.org">discord.js</a>.
-Right now, this bot is only for personal use and can be forked and self-hosted.
+Currently this bot is my side project to dabble in discord bot development.
+Feel free to fork and modify as you please!

 # Why Gabe?

-<a href="https://meme.fandom.com/wiki/Gabe_The_Dog">Gabe The Dog</a> was a popular meme back in the day known for having a cute, high-pitched bark, which became known as a bork.
+<a href="https://meme.fandom.com/wiki/Gabe_The_Dog">Gabe The Dog</a> is a popular meme known for having a cute, high-pitched bark which became known as bork.
 Gabe's bork has been used in YouTube song remixes and gathered millions of views.

 On January 20th, 2017, Gabe sadly passed away.
 However, his bork lives on.